Changeling (film)

 Several actors campaigned for the leading role; ultimately, Eastwood decided that Jolie's face would suit the 1920s period setting.
-The film also stars Jeffrey Donovan, Jason Butler Harner, John Malkovich, Michael Kelly and Amy Ryan.
+The film also stars Jeffrey Donovan, Jason Butler Harner, John Malkovich, Michael Kelly, and Amy Ryan.
 While some characters are composites, most are based on actual people.
 Principal photography, which began on October 15, 2007, and concluded a few weeks later in December, took place in Los Angeles and other locations in southern California.
 Actors and crew noted that Eastwood's low-key direction resulted in a calm set and short working days.
-In post production, scenes were supplemented with computer-generated skylines, backgrounds, vehicles and people.
+In post production, scenes were supplemented with computer-generated skylines, backgrounds, vehicles, and people.

-Changeling premiered to critical acclaim at the 61st Cannes Film Festival on May 20, 2008.
+Changeling received critical acclaim at the 61st Cannes Film Festival on May 20, 2008.
 Additional festival screenings preceded a limited release in the United States on October 24, 2008, followed by a general release in North America on October 31, 2008; in the United Kingdom on November 26, 2008; and in Australia on February 5, 2009.
 Critical reaction was more mixed than at Cannes.
 While the acting and story were generally praised, the film's "conventional staging" and "lack of nuance" were criticized.
-Changeling earned $113 million in box-office revenue worldwide—of which $35.7 million came from the United States and Canada.
+Changeling earned $113.4 million in box-office revenue worldwide—of which $35.7 million came from the United States and Canada.

-Changeling earned Jolie numerous award nominations including the Academy Award for Best Actress, the BAFTA Award for Best Actress in a Leading Role, the Critics' Choice Movie Award for Best Actress, the Golden Globe Award for Best Actress in a Motion Picture – Drama and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
+Changeling earned Jolie numerous award nominations including the Academy Award for Best Actress, the BAFTA Award for Best Actress in a Leading Role, the Critics' Choice Movie Award for Best Actress, the Golden Globe Award for Best Actress in a Motion Picture – Drama, and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.